CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 5: CVC Word Hunt

 Hide cards with CVC words around the room.
 Your child finds them one at a time and reads each word aloud.
-For added fun, the words can be clues to a small prize ("Look under the mat" — the card says "mat").
+For added fun, the words can be clues to a small prize — the card says "mat", and the prize is under the mat.
+Kids who normally resist sitting still for reading often love this one.

 You need: Index cards and a marker.